upamanyudas/upamanyudas.github.io/_posts/films/2018-10-01-clouded-leopard.markdown

 thumbnail: true
 ---

-A short documentary on the situation of Clouded Leopard in India and the future of the species.
+Out of all the small cat species of India, Clouded Leopard is perhaps one of the most misunderstood and elusive. in the desnse forsests of the northeast, this cat prowls.

-Wild Clouded Leopard are being made a target by poachers extensively, after Tigers received immense protection.
-But still there is hope.
-Explore with me in this short documentary.
+After Tigers received immense protection from the govornment, wild Clouded Leopard are being made a target by poachers for their hides, teeth & nails.
+But there is still hope.

+In a breeding facility in Tripura, Clouded Leopards are being bred in captivity for a sustainable population to be developed out of the wild.
+This short documentary outlines the situation of Clouded Leopard in India and the future of the species.